jykimInJaneSoft/TextEditorForJava/README.md

 6. Build / Run

+7. Run MainActivity

-7. You make sure that you can see the java editor.
+8. You make sure that you can see the java editor.

-8. you have to click "menu-load-dir-Unzip the SDK files"
+9. you have to click "menu-load-dir-Unzip the SDK files"